paldepind/dffptch/README.md

   r: {'3': { ... }} Changes to one nested object
 }
 ```
 In `m`, `d` and `r` the property names are shortened to single characters.
+The
-The keys in the original object are sorted, giving each key a unique number.
+algorithm works like this: The keys in the original object are sorted, giving
-Then this number is converted to a character using JavaScripts `String.fromCharCode`
+each key a unique number.
+The number is converted to a character using
-with an offset so the first key is assigned to the char '1'
+JavaScripts `String.fromCharCode` with an offset so the first key is assigned
-(this avoids the characters '/' and '\' that require escaping in JSON.
+to the char '1' (this avoids the characters '/' and '\' that require escaping
+in JSON.

 So for this object
 ```javascript